mrocklin/blog/_posts/work/2019-02-27-slack-github.md

     GitHub is public an conversations across different projects can easily cross reference each other.
 This encourages collaboration between projects and avoids wheel reinvention.

+I still love Slack for inter-personal contact though.
+It's great for chit-chatting with teammates, checking in to see how people are doing emotionally, or sharing pictures about our lives.
+Professionally I think it's also a good place for internal teams to do daily check-ins and sometimes to arrange short-term priorities.
+Slack has many great uses, but I think that in-depth technical conversation and long-term planning isn't one of them.